 - All official postsecondary transcripts

-- Results of TOEFL or IELTS testing (if English is not a student’s first language)
+- Results of TOEFL or IELTS testing (if English is not the applicant’s first language)

 There are three types of application forms:

-The number of references required will vary dependent on the type of application the student submits.
-Students seeking a degree need three references.
-One of the three references must be from someone familiar with the student’s academic work.
-Residential degree-seeking students applying for Cooper Scholarships need two additional references.
-These references should ideally come from the student’s monthly and yearly meeting when the prospective student is a member of the Religious Society of Friends and if not should come from members of the applicant’s faith communities.
-Residential degree-seeking students applying for the Leadership and Service Program need to provide one additional letter of recommendation from either a Quaker College Leadership Program or a member organization of Service Programs That Change the World (http://faith3.org/change-the-world/service-programs/) along with certification of completion.
-Certificate students need two letters of reference.
-Those students wanting to take an occasional course need submit only one reference.
+The number of references required will vary dependent on the type of application the candidate submits.
+Applicants seeking a degree need three references.
+One of the three references must be from someone familiar with the applicant’s academic work.
+Residential degree-seeking applicants applying for Cooper Scholarships need two additional references.
+These references should ideally come from their monthly and yearly meeting when the prospective student is a member of the Religious Society of Friends and if not should come from members of the applicant’s faith communities.
+Residential degree-seeking candidates applying for the Leadership and Service Program need to provide one additional letter of recommendation from either a Quaker College Leadership Program or a member organization of Service Programs That Change the World (http://faith3.org/change-the-world/service-programs/) along with certification of completion.
+Certificate applicants need two letters of reference.
+Those who are wanting to take an occasional course need submit only one reference.

 The academic writing sample is asked of prospective students who apply in the conditional, special or international categories above.
 Please submit a piece of your own writing that highlights your ability to think critically and to correctly reference the ideas of other writers.

 Official transcripts are needed for the admission file.
 Contact your undergraduate and graduate college(s) or universities by mail, internet or phone to request that your transcript be sent directly from their registrar to the Director of Admissions in the ESR Admissions office.